ZeroErrControl/eRob_CAN_Linux/README.md

 ```

 If the return value is `0x3e`, the command was sent successfully.

+If you encounter connection failure issues, you may need to add `sudo` before the command.

 For CAN message commands, refer to the **eRunner User Manual**: [Download link](https://www.zeroerr.cn/d/file/download/eRunner%E7%94%A8%E6%88%B7%E6%89%8B%E5%86%8C_Ver1.4.pdf)